dopamine/lateralstories/index.md

 layout: tiles
 title: "Home"
 ---
-Interviews and insights about people journeying into the design industry from different careers.
+Interviews and insights with people who arrived into the design industry from diverse career paths.
 {:.lead}

 {% comment %}
 Lateral Stories is an interview series sharing the journeys of people who came into the design industry from a different career.

+Interviews and insights from people journeying into the design industry from different careers.

 Career change stories from people with non-traditional backgrounds coming into the world of Design & Tech.